How to Repair Cracked Windows: Temporary Fixes and When to Consider Replacement

 Unexpected incidents like a severe storm, a stray ball from your neighbor’s child, or a stone kicked up by your lawn mower can suddenly leave you with a cracked window.
 Learning how to manage a window crack isn’t as daunting as it might seem.
 The crucial thing is to act quickly before the crack worsens.
 If the crack has already spread extensively or if applying pressure causes the glass to bend or risk shattering, then a DIY repair might no longer be feasible.

-For single-pane windows, any repair is typically a temporary fix, as these windows lack energy efficiency and are becoming outdated due to advances in window technology.
+For single-pane windows, any repair is typically a temporary fix, as these specialty doors and windows lack energy efficiency and are becoming outdated due to advances in window technology.
 In such cases, replacing the window might be a more sensible long-term solution.

 Double- and triple-pane windows, which are filled with insulating gases, offer better energy efficiency.
 A crack can compromise this by allowing the gas to escape, thus reducing the window’s ability to insulate.
 Promptly addressing cracks is crucial to maintain their efficiency.